samuil752/weather-app/README.md

 ## Notes when runing the app
-After downloading open command prompt, navigate to the `/my-app` directory and use the command `npm --force install`, finally use `npm start` command to run the app.
+After downloading open command prompt, navigate to the `weather-app/weather-app` directory and use the command `npm install`, finally use `npm run dev` command to run the app in developer mode.
 ## App features